The Story Inn Nashville in Haunted Indiana

 In the aftermath of the Great Depression, the town and its historic buildings caught the attention of two individuals from Bloomingdale, who saw the potential in preserving the town’s unique character.
 They purchased the town and transformed it into The Story Inn, ensuring that the original charm remained intact.
 The current owner, Rick Hofstetter, has taken up the mantle of preserving Indiana’s historic landmarks, including The Story Inn.

-Related Haunted Stories: French Lick Springs Hotel
+Related Haunted Stories: Enders Hotel

 Is the Story Inn Haunted?